 Your benefit – How it works

 Each user will receive an individual access code for the course and an electronic certificate upon successful completion.
 This makes it possible to keep track of and verify who has done the training.
-The course is available online, which means it can run from every computer with Internet access, or on board the vessel via our Seagull CBT distributor.
+The course is available online, which means it can run from every computer with Internet access.

 What we offer – The course

 The course is designed to help you address the single most important issue in cyber security – staff awareness.
 The course uses easy-to-understand language concepts to address the crew and staff member.